thegetty/digital-share-hackerspace/README.md

 If you don't have an account, sign up for free [here](https://github.com/join)

+Since a full explanation of how Git works is beyond the scope of this workshop, we'll use the [GitHub Desktop Client](https://desktop.github.com/) to interface with Git for now.

 ##### :bulb: Want to learn more about how Git and Github work?
 - [GitHub's Hello World Guide](https://guides.github.com/activities/hello-world/) (~10 minute read)
 - [Try Git Tutorial](https://try.github.io/levels/1/challenges/1) (An interactive tutorial – learn the `git` commands right in your browser)